squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1102 (Core 2)/Implementing Operational Procedures/Use Proper Communication Techniques/Professional Support Processes.md

+---
+title: Professional Support Processes
+layout: page
+parent: Use Proper Communication Techniques
+grand_parent: Implementing Operational Procedures
+has_children: false
+permalink: /education/comptia/a-plus/core-two/implementing-operational-procedures/communication/support-process/
+---

 # Professional Support Processes

 ## Proper Documentation

 Proper documentation involves the issues that are involved, what systems or tools are involved, how long it will take to resolve an issue

-## Set Exectations and Timeline
+## Set Execrations and Timeline

-Many things can effect a timeline for resolutionss.
+Many things can effect a timeline for resolutions.
 It's important to outline your findings, what you think the resolutions will be for each approach, and why you would act on one approach before another.

 ## Meet Expectations and Timeline